melissawm/scientific-python-translations.github.io/content/docs.md

 is used to create a new branch including all (and only) commits from Crowdin's branch for a particular language of interest.
 This script is useful because:

-1. Crowdin will keep commits for all languages under translation under the same branch.
+1. Crowdin will keep commits for all languages under translation in the same branch.
 However, we prefer to be able to create, review, and merge pull requests for one language at a time.